Arrochar, Argyll

-Arrochar (/ˈærəxər/ ARR-ə-khər; An t-Àrchar [ən̪ˠ t̪aːɾəɾ] or An Tairbeart an Iar) is a village located near the head of Loch Long, on the Cowal peninsula in Argyll and Bute, Scottish Highlands.
+Arrochar (/ˈærəxər/ ARR-ə-khər; An t-Àrchar [ən̪ˠ t̪aːɾəɾ] or An Tairbeart an Iar) is a village at the head of Loch Long in Argyll and Bute, Scotland.
+The Arrochar Alps are named after the village.
 The village is within the Loch Lomond and The Trossachs National Park.

+Geography

-Historically in Dunbartonshire, it is overlooked by a group of mountains called the Arrochar Alps, and in particular by the distinctive rocky summit of the Cobbler.
-It enjoys good communications as it is at the junction of the A83 and A814 roads and is served by Arrochar and Tarbet railway station.
+Arrochar is overlooked by a group of mountains called the Arrochar Alps, part of the Grampian Mountain range.
+In particular by the distinctive rocky summit of the Cobbler.

+The village enjoys good communications, located at the junction of the A83 and A814 roads and is served by Arrochar and Tarbet railway station.
 In addition the A82 road runs through Tarbet 2 mi east.

+Arrochar Mountain Rescue Team

+The rescue team was setup in the mid 1950's.
+The team has around thirty voluntary members on call 365 days a year.